• Skip to primary navigation

 Think about it, pastry filled with ham, cheese and besciamella sauce, crumbed and fried.
 It's got to be good.
 And it is!

-Be sure to also try my Bagna Cauda and my delicious Italian Rice Balls appetizers - they are great traditional dishes that everybody loves.
-Follow up with Chicken Pizzaiola for a tasty Italian feast!
+Be sure to also try my Bagna Cauda and my delicious Italian Rice Balls appetizers – they are great traditional dishes that everybody loves.
+Follow up with Cream Cheese Pasta and Chicken Pizzaiola for a tasty Italian feast!

-The amounts of filling required for the sofficini are really variable depending on the size of the rounds that you cut.
-Also you will notice sesame seeds on my finished sofficini.
-No, definitely not traditional however I make my own breadcrumbs from stale and unfinished bread - never waste bread, remember!
-Homemade breadcrumbs are the best.
-I always flavour my breadcrumbs with a little garlic, herbs or seeds.
+The filling required for the sofficini is variable depending on the size of the rounds that you cut.
+Also, you will notice sesame seeds on my finished sofficini.
+No, it’s not traditional.
+However, I make my own bread crumbs from stale and unfinished bread – never waste bread, remember!
+Homemade bread crumbs are the best.
+I always flavor my breadcrumbs with some garlic, herbs, or seeds.

 Ham and cheese fried snack